Manchester: Museums and galleries

-The Science and Industry Museum, housed in the former Liverpool Road railway station, has a large collection of steam locomotives, industrial machinery, aircraft and a replica of the world's first stored computer program (known as the Manchester Baby).
+The Science and Industry Museum, housed in the former Liverpool Road railway station, has a collection of steam locomotives, industrial machinery, aircraft and a replica of Manchester Baby, the world's first stored computer.
 The Museum of Transport displays a collection of historic buses and trams.
-Trafford Park in the neighbouring borough of Trafford is home to Imperial War Museum North.
-The Manchester Museum opened to the public in the 1880s, has notable Egyptology and natural history collections.
-Other exhibition spaces and museums in Manchester include Islington Mill in Salford, the National Football Museum at Urbis, Castlefield Gallery, the Manchester Costume Gallery at Platt Fields Park, the People's History Museum and the Manchester Jewish Museum.
+The Manchester Museum, opened to the public in the 1880s, has Egyptology and natural history collections.
+Other local exhibition spaces and museums include the National Football Museum at Urbis, Castlefield Gallery, the Manchester Costume Gallery at Platt Fields Park, the People's History Museum and the Manchester Jewish Museum.
+A reconstructed part of the Roman fort of Mamucium is open to the public in Castlefield.